yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ## ACKNOWLEDGEMENT

 This website was completed in accordance with the criteria for Portfolio 2 Project of The Full Stack Software Developer Diploma at the Code Institute.
-My special gratitude goes to everyone that has made this project successful including my mentor Precious Ijege, the Slack community and the entire Code Institute for their support and assistance.
+My special gratitude goes to everyone that has made this project successful including my mentor Precious Ijege, the Slack community, especially Kera Cudmore and Lane-Sawyer Thompson and the entire Code Institute for their support and assistance.